 Would you rather focus on family or self-cultivation?

-Go through all of your goals and compare them to each other to find the ones that stand at the top.
-Silvers goes so far as to suggest that you structure your entire life around your top priority, and let go of “almost everything else.”
+Go through all of your goals and compare them to each other to find the ones that stand out.
+Silvers suggests structuring your entire life around your top priority and letting go of “almost everything else.”

-This approach might seem limiting at first, because just like everyone else, you want it all!
+This approach might seem limiting initially because, just like everyone else, you want it all!

 But the truth is, while you might be able to achieve many of your goals within your lifetime, you can’t do them all at once.